 As one approach to gauging the significance of the Proposed Project's emissions, the Project's GHG emissions were compared to the Project in the absence of any GHG reduction measures (i.e., the No Action Taken ("NAT") Scenario.
 This approach mirrors the concepts used in the CARB's Climate Change Scoping Plan for the implementation of AB 32.
 This methodology is used to analyze consistency with applicable GHG reduction plans and policies and demonstrate the efficacy of the measures contained therein, but it is not a threshold of significance.
 The NAT scenario is used to establish a comparison with project-generated GHG emissions.
 The NAT scenario does not consider site-specific conditions, project design features, or prescribed mitigation measures.
-The net emissions for the Project and its associated CARB 2020 NAT scenario are estimated to be 11,369 and 17,398 MTCO2e per year, respectively, which shows the Project will reduce emissions by 33 percent from the CARB 2020 NAT scenario, through Project Design Features, the Project's design, sustainability, site, and land use characteristics, combined with compliance with regulatory requirements.
+The net emissions for the Project and its associated CARB 2020 NAT scenario are estimated to be 11,369 and 17,398 MTCO2e per year, respectively, which shows the Project will reduce emissions by 33 percent from the CARB 2020 NAT scenario.
 The proposed emissions would represent a net 5,496 metric ton reduction in annual emissions from the NAT scenario when accounting for existing emissions from current development.
 Based on these results, the Project is consistent with the reduction target as a numeric threshold (15.3 percent) set forth in the 2014 Revised AB 32 Scoping Plan.
 This analysis discloses potential emissions under both scenario and uses the 2014 Revised AB 32 Scoping Plan's statewide goals as one approach to evaluate the Project's impact.

-Note that much of the vehicle-generated CO2 emissions attributed to the Project are attributable to vehicles at an existing location moving to the Project Site, and not from new vehicle emissions sources relative to global climate change.
+The Project is an urban infill development that would promote per capita reductions in vehicle travel that are consistent with SCAG's 2016-2040 RTP goal of reducing per capita VMT by 7.4 percent over time.
+Much of the vehicle-generated CO2 emissions attributed to the Project could simply be from vehicles at an existing location moving to the Project Site, and not from new vehicle emissions sources relative to global climate change.
 Therefore, although it is not possible to calculate the net contribution of vehicle-generated CO2, CH4, and N2O emissions from the Proposed Project (i.e., Project generated emissions minus current emissions from vehicles that would move to the Project Site), the net contribution would likely be much less than the estimated emissions.

 Per CEQA Guidelines Section 15064(h)(3), a project's incremental contribution to a cumulative impact can be found not cumulatively considerable if the project will comply with an approved plan or mitigation program that provides specific requirements that will avoid or substantially lessen the cumulative problem within the geographic area of the project.
-Executive Orders S-3-05 and B-30-15, the AB 32 scoping Plan, SCAG's Sustainable Communities Strategy, and the City of Los Angeles's plans and policies all apply to the Project and are intended to reduce GHG emissions, and support statewide targets set in AB 32.
+Executive Orders S-3-05 and B-30-15, SB 375, SCAG's Sustainable Communities Strategy, and the City of Los Angeles Green Building Ordinance all apply to the Project and area all intended to reduce GHG emissions to meet the statewide targets set in AB 32.
 The Project would be consistent with the state's Executive Orders S-3-05 and B-30-15, which are orders from the Executive Branch for the purpose of reducing GHG emissions.
 These strategies call for developing more efficient land-use patterns to match population increases, workforce, and socioeconomic needs for the full spectrum of the population.
 The Project includes elements of smart land use as it is located in an urban infill area that is well served by transportation infrastructure, including public transit provided by Metro.
-The Project's post-2020 emissions trajectory are expected to follow a declining trend, consistent with the 2030 and 2050 targets and Executive Order S-3-05 and B-30-15.
+The Project's post-2020 emissions trajectory is expected to follow a declining trend, consistent with the 2030 and 2050 targets and Executive Order S-3-05 and B-30-15.